Directional Photocurrent Generated by Quantum Interference Control

 To allow and select the desired order processes, a material with the correct bandgap energy must be used.
 For 1+2 QuIC, the light undergoing one-photon absorption must have a photon energy greater than the gap energy, while the light undergoing two-photon absorption must have energy below the gap.
 For 2+3 QuIC, both components of the incident light must be below the gap while the light undergoing two-photon absorption must have a photon energy above half-gap while the light undergoing three-photon absorption must have an energy below half-gap to suppress two-photon absorption but above one-third of the bandgap energy.
 To meet these requirements, we use AlGaAs because the bandgap energy can be tuned via the aluminum concentration to optimize the 2+3 QuIC process~\cite{Muniz2019}.
-We fabricate electrodes with ohmic contacts to avoid complications due to field induced QuIC~\cite{Wahlstrand2011}.
+Al$_x$Ga$_{1-x}$As enables bandgap engineering via the Al fraction $x$.
+For the Al$_{0.28}$Ga$_{0.72}$As layer used here, the direct band gap corresponds to $E_g(x)\approx 1.77\,\mathrm{eV}$~\cite{Adachi_GaAs1994}.
+We fabricate electrodes with ohmic contacts to avoid complications due to field-induced QuIC~\cite{Wahlstrand2011}.
 The gap between the electrodes is 7 microns.
 Details are given in the supplementary material~\cite{SupplementalMaterial}.

+To demonstrate the directionality of the photocurrent, we use two pairs of electrodes that are oriented in perpendicular directions, as shown in Fig.~\ref{fig:apparatus}(c).
+We measure the photocurrent simultaneously for both pairs of electrodes while rotating the polarization direction of both beams, i.e., the 1040 and 520 nm beams for 1+2 QuIC or the 1560 and 1040 nm beams for 2+3 QuIC.
+The carrier injection rates in $\mathbf{k}$-space for the QuIC processes are